Responsive vs. Adaptive Design: What’s the Difference?

-Among the upsides of responsive design is that it’s widely regarded as easier and cheaper to implement because UX designers only need to build one website that will adapt to any number of different devices.
+Among the upsides of responsive design is that it’s widely regarded as easier and cheaper to implement because UX designers only need to build one website that will adapt to any number of different devices (more on how to become a UX designer here).
 For this reason, it’s currently the preferred method for most UX designers.
 Many content management systems such as WordPress also offer web page templates that enable anyone to cheaply pull off responsive website design.

 That said, there are some downsides to websites that use responsive design.
 Because page elements are constantly shifting and arranging themselves in a fluid layout, and the code for the entire website has to load regardless of browser size, a responsive website can have a longer load time.
 Download times can also vary depending on the type of device used to access a website because the page would have to scale images to accommodate screen size.
 And, most importantly, designers have less control over how a page looks when it resizes, which can negatively affect the user experience.

 What Is Adaptive Design?

 Coined in 2011 by designer Aaron Gustafson, adaptive web design, or AWD, describes the design of a webpage for multiple viewports/browser sizes.
 Where a responsive design is dynamic and will arrange itself to fit any number of screen dimensions, an adaptive site will load static layouts based on different breakpoints.